ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 c: (contact)
 : The contact details of the IT/InfoSec team to report mis-classified DNS filtering.
+This information is important for transparency and also to ease unblocking a legitimate domain name that got blocked due to wrong classification.
-This field is structured as an array of contact URIs (e.g., 'tel' {{?RFC3966}}, 'sips' {{?RFC5630}}, 'https' {{?RFC8615}}).
+: This field is structured as an array of contact URIs (e.g., 'tel' {{?RFC3966}}, 'sips' {{?RFC5630}}, 'https' {{?RFC8615}}).
 At least one contact URI MUST be included.
-This field is mandatory.
+: This field is mandatory.

 j: (justification)
 : 'UTF-8'-encoded {{!RFC5198}} textual justification for this particular
 DNS filtering.
 The field should be treated only as diagnostic information for IT staff.
+: Whether the information provided in the "j" name is meaningful or considered as garbage data (including empty values) is local to each IT teams.
+Returning garbage data would indicate that a DNS server is misbehaving.
+Note also that that the provided justification is useful for cross-validation with another DNS server.
-This field is mandatory.
+: This field is mandatory.

 s: (suberror)
 : The suberror code for this particular DNS filtering.
-This field is optional.
+: This field is optional.

 o: (organization)
 : 'UTF-8'-encoded human-friendly name of the organization that filtered this particular DNS query.
-This field is optional.
+: This field is optional.

 New JSON names can be defined in the IANA registry introduced in {{IANA-Names}}.
 Such names MUST consist only of lower-case ASCII characters, digits, and hyphens (that